-She studied theatre and achieved a BA in English from Brigham Young University and studies memoir writing through the Attic Institute in Portland.
-Shannon performs her original, one-woman play for intimate settings and larger audiences.
+She studied theatre and achieved a BA in English from Brigham Young University and studied memoir writing through the Attic Institute in Portland.
+Shannon performs her energetic, original, autobiographical one-woman play for intimate settings and larger audiences.
 Not So Supernova is a great fit for conferences of all kinds, especially women’s retreats, new mom groups, marriage retreats and work life balance efforts.
 She speaks for organizations, associations, businesses and provides supporting action oriented workshops tailored to group needs.
 Her audiences have talents, skills, knowledge and abilities yet long for greater fortitude to fulfill their potential.
 They find themselves coming up short.
 Sometimes they don’t think they are quite enough.
 They compare themselves to others who are doing more.
 If you and your team seek light, life, virtue, beauty and more purpose in the moments, minutes, milleniums, it is time you shoot for the stars, time you channel your inner meteorite and time you get inspired by Not So Supernova.